-Now this is an impressive DIY furniture expressing patriotism!
+Now, this is impressive DIY furniture expressing patriotism!
 Do you have some pallets waiting for a project?
-Why not try making this coffee table with your own country’s flag? 🙂
+Why not try making a pallet coffee table with your own country’s flag? 🙂

 This pallet coffee table was built by a U.S Army Engineering Corp officer during his deployment in the Middle East.

-As his work proves, limited tools do not hinder a good looking and neat DIY furniture project.
+As his pallet coffee table proves, limited tools do not hinder a good-looking and neat DIY furniture project.
 All you need is careful planning.
 Measure twice, cut once!

-Are you willing to take the challenge of building your own patriotic table? 🙂
+Are you willing to take the challenge of building your own patriotic pallet coffee table? 🙂

 - 1×3″, 8′ Boards